 The proposal includes the strata subdivision of the proposed dual occupancy (attached).
-Refer to Draft Strata Plan.
+Refer to Draft Strata Plan prepared by CMS Surveyors Pty Ltd.

 Zone R2 Low Density Residential

 1 Objectives of zone

 - To provide for the housing needs of the community within a low density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah.